UsabilityEngineering/ux-journal-djacobo3/README.md

 # David J's UX Portfolio

 My name is David Jacobo and I am a Computer Science major.
-I'm a fourth year student and plan to graduate at the end of Spring 2025.
+I'm a fourth-year student and plan to graduate at the end of Spring 2025.
 After taking Software Engineering, I'm interested to see how the Usability Engineering side of the process is.

 ## UX Team Project